-Administrators will be paid for the day in case of an emergency condition closing; however, the administrator may be required to work an extra day at a later date.
-On two-hour delays, administrators should report to work at their scheduled time using care to arrive at work safely, given road conditions and weather warnings.
+All 260-day employees will be paid for the day in case of an emergency condition closing; however, as a 260-day employee, the employee may be required to work from home or complete training activities to be paid.
+On two-hour delays, 260-day employees should report to work at their scheduled time using care to arrive at work safely, given road conditions and weather warnings.